openfirmware/docker-osm2pgsql/README.markdown

 For more information on running an import, please see TUTORIAL.markdown.
 If you have a particular scenario in mind, contact me and I will try to create a guide for that situation.

 ## Todo

-* Add tags for releases of specific versions of osm2pgsql

 ## About